pwa-builder/PWABuilder/apps/blog/src/posts/transitions-demo/transitions-demo.md

 2. How related are the pages that you are transitioning between?
 3. Do any of the page elements need to persist when the page transitions?

-Among other questions, these are three questions you can ask yourself to begin to understand which type of transitions you need to use.
-In my research, I focused on three different transitions that I have seen “in the wild” often and then a fourth that I have implemented myself:
+The answers to these questions can help you decide what type of transition to use and when.
+Three common types of transition that can fit different scenarios are:

 1. **Top level:** Usually, a crossfade between pages with unrelated content.
 Seen often with navigation bars or menus.
 2. **Container transform:** This is to be used to transition hero elements of a container from one page to another.
 This might look like a preview image expanding to take up more space on the hero section of the next page or title text from a store card element transitioning to the heading of a product description page.